A Warm Climate Architectural Style Thrives along the American Coasts

 Why not go beyond just adding a few potted plants or flowers?
 Turn it into an extension of your home as an outdoor living room.
-With some simple outdoor furniture, it can become a wonderful space for entertaining guests, or just relaxing and reading a book.
+With some simple outdoor furniture, it can become a wonderful space for entertaining guests or just relaxing and reading a book.
 Chances are that your home will be one of the only in the neighborhood with such a luxury.
-Take advantage of it.
+Please take advantage of it.

 Take a peek at the columns of the courtyard of this 4-bedroom home (Plan #134-1359).
 Inside is a perfect place for a stroll or quiet meditation.